heltseriost/HHCTF2024-writeup/README.md

 I just used `strings` on the executable and I found the text `Correct!
 The next hint is: DollRussian`

-So i used `DollRussian` as a password to open the next zip file.
+So i used "DollRussian" as a password to open the next zip file.

 It showed yet another zip file and a db file.